kakairesteven/kakairesteven.github.io/_pages/books.md

 >
 > ― Daniel Kahneman, Thinking, Fast and Slow (2011)

-## Books that I've authored, I am reading, have read, or will read.
+## Books that I am reading, have read, or will read